Types of Barbells – Introduction

 If you have ever watched a strongman competition, you will undoubtedly have seen a log bar in use.

-They have a parallel grip and look, as their name suggests, just like a log.
+As their name suggests, they have a parallel grip and look just like a log.

 Some are even made of wood.

-Log bars are mainly used for cleans and overhead presses, although they could be used for rows, too.
+Log bars are mainly used for cleans and overhead presses, although they could also be used for rows.

-They are a very specialized type of bar and, unless you are a strongman (or strongwomen) in training, you probably won’t need a log bar.
+They are a very specialized type of bar, and unless you are a strongman or strongwoman in training, you probably won’t need a log bar.

 View this post on Instagram